caente/caente.github.com/_posts/2016-06-17-practical-typeclasses.md

 # Intended audience

 You are aware of the existence of typeclasses, but you are not sure where or when to use them, and you are mainly writing domain specific code.
-This post is to provide some guidelines for how and why use typeclasses.
+This post is to provide some guidance for how and why use typeclasses.

 You are also familiar with scala, with traits, companion objects and similar machinery.